XavRsl/laravel-spatial/README.md

 ## Installation

-    composer require phaza/laravel-postgis
+    composer require xavrsl/laravel-spatial

 Next add the DatabaseServiceProvider to your `config/app.php` file.

-    'Phaza\LaravelPostgis\DatabaseServiceProvider',
+    'Xavrsl\LaravelSpatial\DatabaseServiceProvider',

 That's all.

 ## Usage

-First of all, make sure to enable postgis.
+First of all, make sure you are using Mysql 5.7.

-    CREATE EXTENSION postgis;

-To verify that postgis is enabled

-    SELECT postgis_full_version();

 ### Migrations